cwise24/snopsy/docs/module2/4_pull.rst

 Fetch
 ^^^^^

 What if you only wanted to see changes made to an upstream, but not have them merged in?
 This is where **fetch** comes into play.
+This action can really come into play when we discuss *Forking* a repository.